Module Catalogue 2025/26

 Assessment Rationale And Relationship

 Students will research and write a 2,750-word final essay (85% of the assessment).
-The essay will be required to make detailed reference to two texts (at least one of which must be a text studied in the module) by a writer or writer or writers studied in the module.
+The essay will be required to address in detail either one or two texts studied in the module.
 Students will be given the option to choose their own essay title (to be approved by the Module Leader), if they wish.
 Allowing students scope for their own initiative is appropriate for assessment at Stage 3.

 The mid-semester formative assignment will be a formative essay of 1000 words.
 It is essential for students to consolidate their learning in the first six weeks through a piece of written work on which they get feedback before submitting their final essay.